27 December 2014

 25 December 2012

 Prior to the advent of civilization, the human condition was defined by nature.
+Evolutionary biologist call this initial human condition the environment of evolutionary adaptedness (or EEA).
 The biosphere of the Earth, with all its diverse flora and fauna, was the predominant fact of human experience.
 Very little that human beings did could have an effect on the human condition beyond the most immediate effects an individual might cause in the environment, such as gathering or hunting for food.
 Nothing was changed by the passage of human beings through an environment that was, for them, their home.
 Human beings had to conform themselves to this world or die.

 Since the advent of civilization, it has been civilization and not nature that determines the human condition.
 As one civilization has succeeded another, and, more importantly, as one kind of civilization has succeeded another kind of civilization — which latter happens far less frequently, since like kinds of civilization tend to succeed each other except when this process of civilizational succession is preempted by the emergence of an historical anomaly on the order of the initial emergence of civilization itself — the overwhelming fact of human experience has been shaped by civilization and the products of civilization, rather than by nature.
 This transformation from being shaped by nature to being shaped by civilization is what makes the passage from hunter-gatherer nomadism to settled agrarian civilization such a radical discontinuity in human experience.